Philippine scops owl

-The Philippine scops owl (Otus megalotis) is a common owl, endemic to the Philippines, belonging to the family of the typical owls Strigidae.
+The Philippine scops owl (Otus megalotis), also Luzon lowland scops owl is a common owl, endemic to the Philippines, belonging to the family of the typical owls Strigidae.
 Other common names include "Otus Whitehead", "Whitehead scops owl" and "Luzon lowland scops owl".
-Everett's scops owl (Otus everetti) and Negros scops owls (Otus nigrorum) were formerly considered conspecific but are now classified as separate species.
+Everett's scops owl (O. everetti) and Negros scops owls (O. nigrorum) were formerly considered conspecific but are now classified as separate species.

 Distinguishing features of these birds include their large upright ears from which they get their specific name megalotis, Ancient Greek for "large ears".
 Philippine scops owls are relatively small, sedentary birds that are naturally found in the forest understory.
 There are three subspecies which show variations in morphology and are distributed among different islands of the Philippine Archipelago.
 They are a monogamous species that offer parental care and construct their nest in tree cavities.
 These owls are ferocious nocturnal carnivores that feed on insects and small mammals.
 The IUCN Red List considers this species as Least Concern but they may be vulnerable to deforestation and fragmentation.

 Description

 The Philippine scops owl is a fairly small-to-mid-sized species of owl, but is arguably the largest true species of scops owl.
 Adults measure from 23 to 28 cm.
 Their body mass can range from 125 to 310 g, with females often considerably larger than males.
 A distinguishing feature of this owl is its large ears that stand upright on its head.
 They also have big eyes that are dark in the center with a red/orange edge.
 In general, these owls are covered in dark brown feathers with dark streaks.
 Their ear-tufts also have a similar pattern.
 Their forehead is whitish and they have a dark line around their facial disc.
 There are three subspecies of Philippine scops owl which show three variations in morphology.
-The smallest morph, Otus megalotis nigrorum, has a reddish-brown color, no scapular line, and no feathers on its upper feet.
-The medium-sized morph, Otus megalotis everetti, also lacks a scapular line and feathers on its upper feet but it has a more greyish-brown color.
-Finally, Otus megalotis megalotis, is the largest of all three varieties and also has a grey-brown color but it shows a scapular line and feathers on its upper feet.
+The smallest subspecies, O. m. nigrorum, has a reddish-brown color, no scapular line, and no feathers on its upper feet.
+The medium-sized subspecies, O. m. everetti, also lacks a scapular line and feathers on its upper feet but it has a more greyish-brown color.
+Finally, O. m. megalotis is the largest of all three subspecies and also has a grey-brown color but it shows a scapular line and feathers on its upper feet.
 Other morphological differences between the subspecies can be seen in the length of the tail, the wings, the culmen and the tarsus.
 These traits are longer in O. m. megalotis and are shorter in O. m. nigrorum.

 There are no significant differences in morphology between male and female Philippine scops owls, although female scops owls tend to be larger in general.
 The owlets, however, present some contrast as they have fluffy rufous feathers.
 Once they reach the sub-adult age, they are black and greyish-white until they finally reach adulthood and turn brownish.